pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1272-2d-states.rst

 New Devices
 -----------
-- adds `MirrorStripe2D4P` for coatings states with 2 dimensional position states movers with PMPS.
+- adds `MirrorStripe2D4P` for coating states with 2 dimensional position states movers with PMPS.
 - adds `XOffsetMirror2D4PState` for OffsetMirrors with 2D 4Position coating states.

 Bugfixes